huaxiuyao/KGML/README.md

 ```
 @inproceedings{yao2021knowledge,
   title={Knowledge-Aware Meta-learning for Low-Resource Text Classification},
-  author={Yao, Huaxiu and Wu, Yingxin and Al-Shedivat, Maruan and Wei, Ying and Xing, Eric P.},
+  author={Yao, Huaxiu and Wu, Yingxin and Al-Shedivat, Maruan and Xing, Eric P.},
   booktitle={Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing},
   year={2021}
 }